coderainforever/ai-ask-question/README.md

+# AI Answers: Ask Questions or Enter A Blog Title

-# AI Blog Writer with OpenAI GPT-3
+AI Blog Writer with OpenAI GPT-3
 Create an AI blog writing tool with Open AI API.
+Ask questions or enter a blog title and let AI write for you!

 # Get Started with this repo
 Create your OpenAI API key and add it to the config.py file